GustawXYZ/dactyl_manuform_rp2040/README.md

 ## Flashing firmware

+### Vial

+First do the setup `qmk` from QMK section.

+Then clone my fork somewhere that is NOT ~/qmk_firmware, e.g. `git clone https://github.com/GustawXYZ/vial-qmk/ ~/vial-qmk`

+Then `cd ~/vial-qmk` `make git-submodule` and `make handwired/dactyl_manuform_pi_pico:vial`

+If the build fails try `make claen` and `rm -r lib/*` (https://github.com/qmk/qmk_firmware/issues/15125)

+If this succeeds you will have ready firmware in .build folder.

+To flash, open .build folder in your file editor of choice, and set your keyboard into bootloader mode by holding the RESET button and plugging in the USB.
+After that you can open the new "drive" that shoud be called something like RPI-PICO, and drag `.build/handwired_dactyl_manuform_pi_pico_default.uf2` to the new drive.
+This should flash the keyboard and automatically unmount it.
+Wait a few seconds and repeat for other half (with the same .uf2 file)

+### QMK

 You need to set up `qmk` toolchain as per here: https://docs.qmk.fm/#/newbs_building_firmware

 If my fork is not yet merged you need to use `qmk clone` to use it.